The Claridale – Smart, elegant, and set along a quiet side street in a convenient location.

 - Walking: Backstreets are pleasant for strolling: safe, clean, and not too busy.
 A fascinating slice of less squalid Kolkata, but the main road 200m away is exceptionally noisy and dirty.

 - Public Transport: Buses and trams career along the main road, 200m away, but are of no use to tourists.
-The nearest metro station, Jatin Das Park, is an inconvenient 2km away (13-minute drive).
-Additionally, the Kolkata Metro is not useful to most tourists anyway until it connects to the airport and main railway station at Howrah by mid-2021.
+The nearest metro station, Jatin Das Park, is an inconvenient 2 km away.
+Additionally, the Kolkata Metro is not useful to most tourists anyway until it connects to the airport and main railway station at Howrah.

 - Taxis & Auto-rickshaws: Plenty of yellow taxis (with no air-con) and blue-and-white ones (with air-con) for longer trips.
 Both types have meters, but drivers need to be pressured into using them.
 Rides can also be booked using Uber and Ola apps.
 Also, a few auto-rickshaws around the streets, and more along the main road.
 Man-pulled rickshaws also available for short trips around the backstreets.

 - Mirch Masala Restaurant & Bar – Downstairs bar that’s not dingy as is typical in the area, and restaurant with a bizarre decor, but fantastic Chinese and Indian food.
 Easy to find about 100m towards the main road.